-Oh wait, and second of all, the pictures of me that you’ll see on this piece are old… Yes, I am insecure!
-I’m 18, what do you expect?
-By the way, I look much different now.
-Mostly more slim now and with no double-chin hanging from my jaws.
+Oh wait, and the pictures of me that you’ll see on this piece are old.
+I look much different now with no double-chin hanging from my jaws.

 We landed in Bali late in the evening.
-The night was settling in comfortably.
-We had just missed twilight by minutes if my memory serves me right.
+The night was settling.
+We missed twilight by minutes if my memory serves me right.
 However, we weren’t as restful as the night’s sky.
-Either the air had a touch of a chilly breeze or we were in too much of a hurry to get our cabs.
-We had them booked alright.
-Our group was a big one alright, so we had two vans waiting for us.
+Either the air was breezy or we were in too much of a hurry to get our cabs.
+We had them booked earlier.
+With our group being big, we had two vans waiting for us.

 These are the type of people who expect peace and nothing else from their holiday.
 A spot away from the noise of the cities.
 Don’t worry, this particular place wasn’t that isolated.
-They had WiFi alright.
-You can still check out people’s Instagram posts when you’re out there (just so you know).
+There was WiFi.
+Check out people’s Instagram posts when you’re out there (just so you know).

 On the other hand, the Ombak Putih bungalows were pretty large and had a splendid entrance with a veranda and hints of greenery everywhere.
 The same was with its backyard.
-The compound walls built around had been decorated with plants again, making the place a dreamy fortress.
+The compound walls built around were decorated with plants again, making the place a dreamy fortress.

 The country, Indonesia, just has a population of 1-2% following Hinduism.
 However, more than 80% of Bali’s population consists of Hindus.
 Hence the number of temples concentrated on a single island.
 Out of the six official religions in Indonesia, Hinduism comes out to be one among them too.
 Here’s more about it on Wikipedia.